-Sunday, January 21 at 12:00pm in the Chapel
+Sunday, March 25 at noon in the Chapel

-Saturday, January 27 at 7:00pm in Rice House
+Thursday, March 29 at 7:00pm in Rice House

 Pride Movie Nights@UUWellesley

-COMING IN FEBRUARY
+COMING IN APRIL

-Sunday, February 4 at noon on the sidewalk front of UU Wellesley
+Sunday, April 1 at noon on the sidewalk front of UU Wellesley

 Black Lives Matter Vigil

-February 15, 7:00pm in the Chapel
+Thursday, April 5 at 7:00pm in the Chapel

-Sunday, February 18 at 12:00pm in the kitchen
+Sunday, April 8 at 8:00am in the Chapel